-Here are the best 18w chargers for Google Pixel 4a and Pixel 5 in 2021
+Best 18W chargers for Google Pixel 4a and Pixel 5 in 2022

 But when it comes to a product you're going to plug into an expensive tech device, I'm always wary of non-reputable third-party brands.
 You can usually rely on reviews, verify they meet safety standards, and make sure the product has a good track record to ease your mind.
 But the best option is always to go with the original, which is why I picked the official Google charger as the best option.

 But that isn't to say that third-party chargers are sub-par or don't work.
 I have plenty of them littered around my house, each chosen for a different reason.
-For example, I love the idea of the extra-long cable with the Superer USB-C charger.
+Brands like Anker, Aukey, RAVPower, and Spigen are reputables one you can rely on to make top-quality chargers.
+I also love the idea of the extra-long cable with the Superer USB-C charger.
 Even though I have a Qi wireless charger on the side table in my living room, I still prefer using an actual cable.
 Not only is it faster, but you can continue to use the phone while it's charging.
 And because our power bar is up against the wall, I used to have to sit on the edge of my couch in order to continue using my phone until I grabbed a longer cable with enough slack for me to sit comfortably.

 For the car, or in a place where the cable will be used by everyone in the family, constantly being pulled and twisted, I love that the Noot Products USB C Wall Charger has a rugged braided cable design that can withstand anxious kids tugging on it or getting trampled when someone leaves it on the floor.